 Dr. Bloetscher’s efforts include involving students in real projects in the Department’s senior design capstone class, helping them interact with professionals, providing teaching guidance and real-world experience, and involving them in both research and external design project internships.

 Two City of Dania Beach projects – the library and the Nano filtration plants – were built by the City using the information from student projects.
 Dr. Bloetscher also guided students in research projects such as the storm water modeling in the City of Davie, and the Brightline station in the City of Fort Lauderdale.

-The recipient of the 2017 Presidential Award for Outstanding Engaged Research/Scholarship is Dr. Jeanette Wyneken, Professor in the Department of Biological Science, in the Charles E. Schmidt College of Science.
+The recipient of the 2018 Presidential Award for Outstanding Engaged Research/Scholarship is Dr. Cassandra Atkin-Plunk, Assistant Professor in the School of Criminology and Criminal Justice, in the College for Design and Social Inquiry.